Cart

 Hashimoto and Nutrition: Which Nutrients Really Help

 You've been diagnosed with Hashimoto's and have since been reading conflicting recommendations: gluten-free, iodine-free, high-dose selenium, a dozen capsules in the morning.
-This is understandable, because the desire to be able to do something yourself is great.
-The good news is that nutrition actually plays a role.
-The honest news is that much of what circulates online goes significantly further than what studies prove.
+This is understandable, as the desire to be able to do something yourself is great.
+The good news is that nutrition does play a role.
+The honest news is that much of what circulates online goes significantly further than what studies show.

-This article categorizes the most important micronutrients and nutritional questions for Hashimoto's by strength of evidence, from well-proven to overestimated.
+This article categorizes the most important micronutrients and nutritional questions for Hashimoto's according to the strength of evidence, from well-supported to overrated.
 This way, you can decide with your doctor what makes sense for you, instead of being guided by trends.

 What happens in the body with Hashimoto's

 In Hashimoto's, the immune system targets the thyroid gland itself.
-Characteristic features include elevated antibodies against thyroperoxidase (TPO antibodies), chronic inflammation of the tissue, and over time, often a decrease in hormone production.
+Characteristic features include elevated antibodies against thyroperoxidase (TPO antibodies), chronic tissue inflammation, and often a gradual decline in hormone production over time.
 This frequently leads to hypothyroidism, which is treated with the thyroid hormone L-thyroxine.

-For nutrition, two levers are interesting: Firstly, the thyroid needs certain trace elements to form hormones and protect itself from oxidative stress.
-Secondly, diet can influence inflammatory processes and avoidable stimuli such as very high iodine intake.
-Important to note: these levers support, they do not replace medical therapy.
+For nutrition, two levers are interesting: Firstly, the thyroid needs certain trace elements to produce hormones and protect itself from oxidative stress.
+Secondly, diet can influence inflammatory processes and avoidable stimuli, such as very high iodine intake.
+Importantly: these levers support; they do not replace medical therapy.

 Nutrition does not cure Hashimoto's.
-But it can improve supply and support therapy.
+However, it can improve supply and support therapy.

 Why women are so frequently affected

 Hashimoto's is the most common autoimmune disease of the thyroid and affects women significantly more often than men.
-Estimates suggest a four to ten times higher risk.
-The exact reasons are not fully understood, but the influence of estrogen on the immune system, genetic predisposition, and phases of hormonal change such as after pregnancy are among the discussions.
+Estimates suggest a four- to ten-fold higher risk.
+The exact reasons are not definitively clarified; factors discussed include the influence of estrogen on the immune system, genetic predisposition, and phases of hormonal changes such as after pregnancy.

 One observation is particularly relevant for nutrition: women of childbearing age have a higher risk of iron deficiency due to menstruation, and vegetarian or vegan diets further exacerbate this.
-Since iron is needed for thyroid hormone production, an unrecognized deficiency can worsen symptoms such as fatigue, which are already associated with Hashimoto's.
-This is precisely why it is worthwhile to specifically examine the supply rather than supplementing indiscriminately.
+Since iron is needed for thyroid hormone production, an undetected deficiency can worsen symptoms like fatigue, which are already associated with Hashimoto's.
+This is precisely why it's worthwhile to specifically examine the supply rather than supplementing indiscriminately.

 Selenium: The Best-Documented Nutrient for Hashimoto's

-If any single micronutrient deserves attention in Hashimoto's, it's selenium.
-This trace element is a building block of glutathione peroxidases, enzymes that protect the thyroid gland from oxidative stress.
+If a single micronutrient deserves attention in Hashimoto's, it's selenium.
+This trace element is a building block of glutathione peroxidases, the enzymes that protect the thyroid gland from oxidative stress.
 This is precisely where the hope lies that selenium could dampen inflammatory activity.

 Two systematic reviews from 2024 have consolidated the existing studies.
-Huwiler et al. (2024) conducted a meta-analysis of randomized controlled trials, evaluating data from over 2,300 participants.
-They found, on average, a decrease in TPO antibodies and a slight reduction in TSH in individuals not undergoing thyroid hormone replacement therapy.
-However, the authors explicitly rated the certainty of the evidence as moderate, and the heterogeneity between studies was high.
+Huwiler et al. (2024) evaluated data from over 2,300 participants in a meta-analysis of randomized controlled trials and found, on average, a decrease in TPO antibodies and a slight reduction in TSH in people without thyroid hormone replacement therapy.
+However, the authors explicitly classify the certainty of the evidence as moderate, and the heterogeneity between studies was high.

-Important for an honest assessment: In the same analysis, most individual study arms showed no significant effect on antibodies.
-The overall effect only emerges when considering all studies together.
-A network meta-analysis by Peng et al. (2024) directly compared selenium, vitamin D, and myo-inositol, concluding that among these options, selenium offers the most robust support as an adjunct to standard therapy.
+Important for an honest classification: In the same analysis, most individual study arms showed no significant effect on antibodies.
+The overall effect only emerges in the synthesis.
+A network meta-analysis by Peng et al. (2024) directly compared selenium, vitamin D, and myo-inositol and concluded that, among these options, selenium offers the most robust support as an accompanying measure to standard therapy.

-What this means in practice: Selenium can influence antibody levels and inflammatory markers, but it is not a cure and does not replace medically prescribed hormone therapy.
-Intake is particularly useful when there is a deficiency or insufficient supply, which can be clarified by assessing selenium status.
+What this means in practice: Selenium can influence antibody load and inflammatory markers, but it is not a cure and does not replace medically prescribed hormone therapy.
+Intake is particularly useful when there is a deficiency or undersupply, which can be clarified by checking selenium status.

-Furthermore, with selenium, more is not better.
-The body needs it only in small amounts, and consistently very high intake can have undesirable effects.
+For selenium, furthermore: More is not better.
+The body only needs it in small amounts, and persistently very high intake can have undesirable effects.
 In the evaluated studies, selenium was well tolerated at the dosages used, and the rates of side effects did not differ from the placebo group.
 Nevertheless, long-term intake without monitoring is not advisable.
-Medically supervised, status-oriented dosing is the safe approach, precisely because selenium can accumulate in the body.
+A medically supervised, status-oriented dosage is the safe way, precisely because selenium can accumulate in the body.

-Vitamin D, Iron, and Zinc: Important, But to be Considered Differently
+Vitamin D, Iron, and Zinc: Important, but to be considered with nuance

-In observational studies, women with Hashimoto's often have lower vitamin D levels than healthy control groups, and low levels correlate with higher TPO antibodies.
+Women with Hashimoto's frequently have lower vitamin D levels than healthy control groups in observational studies, and low levels correlate with higher TPO antibodies.
 However, whether supplementation actually lowers antibodies is controversial.
 A meta-analysis by Jiang et al. (2022) found a significant reduction in TPO antibodies with vitamin D, while the direct network meta-analysis by Peng et al. (2024) showed no clear effect on antibodies for vitamin D alone.
-The evidence is therefore mixed.
+The evidence is thus mixed.

-Iron is often overlooked but is central to the thyroid gland: the enzyme thyroperoxidase, which builds thyroid hormones, is iron-dependent.
-Iron deficiency can slow down hormone production and exacerbate symptoms such as fatigue, which are already associated with Hashimoto's.
+Iron is often overlooked but is central to the thyroid: The enzyme thyroperoxidase, which builds thyroid hormones, is iron-dependent.
+Iron deficiency can slow down hormone production and exacerbate symptoms like fatigue, which are already associated with Hashimoto's.
 Women with heavy menstruation and vegetarian or vegan women are particularly affected.
-A ferritin level below approximately 30 micrograms per liter is considered by many professional societies to require treatment, but supplementation should be laboratory-supported and medically supervised, not based on suspicion.
+A ferritin value below approximately 30 micrograms per liter is considered by many professional societies to require treatment, but supplementation should be laboratory-supported and medically supervised, not based on suspicion.

 Zinc is involved in the conversion of T4 to active T3.
-Targeted high-dose supplementation is rarely necessary with a balanced diet, but a general basic supply through food is sensible.
+Targeted high-dose supplementation is rarely necessary with a balanced diet, but a general basic supply through food is useful.

 Hormonic Base for your micronutrient-based foundational supply